CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images/a60.png)

-1. Select **Review + Create**, and then  **Create** to deploy the Azure Front Door profile.
+1. Select **Review + Create**, review the Summary, and then select **Create** to deploy the Azure Front Door profile.
 It will take a few minutes for configurations to be propagated to all edge locations.

    ![](images/a61.png)